waqas1013/Food-Runner/README.md

     - Clone the project from GitHub or download it as a ZIP file.

 2. **Android and iOS Setup**
     - You can use the Android APK provided in the project named **FoodRunner**.
-For iOS, build the project from the code I shared in the email.
-Run the app on the simulator to execute tests.
+For iOS, build the project using the code I shared in the email, which includes the test IDs I have integrated.
+After building the project, run the app on the simulator to execute the tests.

 ## Execution of Tests